doyousketch2/SatRGB/README.md

 **satrgb.py** -- *extract RGB images from Sega Saturn files*

 ---
+So far, this script extracts:
+>SEGA_32BITGRAPH data in RGB color mode
+>DGT2 DC - Direct Color data
+There's a few more formats, I'll add them as I figure 'em out.

 Open one file, or an entire directory.
 Select where you want your file(s) to be saved.